SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [horvbalint/surreal-ts](https://github.com/horvbalint/surreal-ts) - A simple to use typescript type definition generator for SurrealDB
 - [clockworklabs/SpacetimeDB](https://github.com/clockworklabs/SpacetimeDB) - Multiplayer at the speed of light
 - [bytecodealliance/javy](https://github.com/bytecodealliance/javy) - JS to WebAssembly toolchain
 - [webonnx/wonnx](https://github.com/webonnx/wonnx) - A WebGPU-accelerated ONNX inference run-time written 100% in Rust, ready for native and the web